-This LDC limit should be set so as to not impose undue harmful interference to existing users (e.g. Assistive listening devices ALD) while at the same time noting that some time limited interference in this band occurs anyway due to the position of the 169 MHz frequency band inside of the 2m PMR band from 146-174 MHz.
+This LDC limit should be set so as to not impose undue harmful interference to existing users (e.g. Assistive listening devices ALD) while at the same time noting that some time limited interference in this band occurs anyway due to the position of the 169 MHz frequency band inside of the PMR band from 146-174 MHz.

-LDC limits for the protection of ALDs in sub-band B (sub-band B is 169.475-169.6 MHz and ALDs use the central 100 kHz, 169.4875-169.5875 MHz) were analysed, A measurement report suggested that to open sub-band B for other LDC applications, it may be possible with a long term duty cycle; but then the risk of a permanent blocking by smart grid “Concentrators” needed to be avoided.
+LDC limits for the protection of ALDs in sub-band B (sub-band B is 169.475-169.6 MHz and ALDs use in the central 100 kHz, 169.4875-169.5875 MHz) were analysed, A measurement report suggested to open sub-band B for other LDC applications, this may be possible with a long term duty cycle; but then the risk of a permanent blocking by smart grid “Concentrators” needed to be avoided.
 The conclusion was that as ALDs are 100% Duty Cycle this was possible only with extremely low duty cycle.
-Since ALDs are used nearly always during the day or evening at locations such as schools or theatres, day/night sharing is considered in this case also a possibility which allows also in sub-band B a higher duty cycle during the night.
-Night in this context is understood to be from 0h to 6h local time when ALD are hardly ever used.
+Since ALDs are used nearly always during the day or evening at locations such as schools or theatres, day/night sharing is considered possible in this case.
+This allows in sub-band B a higher duty cycle during the night.
+Night in this context is understood to be from 0h to 6h local time when ALD are hardly ever in use.

-The value and appeal of the very low duty cycle limit in sub-band B during the day remains difficult to evaluate (0.001% is equivalent 36 ms within an hour) since no demand was expressed to CEPT but it is considered after analysis as to provide no harm to the existing users and as an opportunity.
-Exclusion of equipment that concentrates/multiplexes SRD LDC individual equipment data such as metering concentrators is also considered necessary from this proposal.
+The value and appeal of the very low duty cycle limit in sub-band B during the day remains difficult to evaluate (0.001% is equivalent 36 ms within an hour) since no demand was expressed to CEPT but it is considered after analysis to provide no harm to the existing users and as an opportunity.
+Exclusion of equipment that concentrates/multiplexes SRD LDC individual equipment data such as metering concentrators is also considered necessary for this proposal to work.
 This is to avoid accumulated higher emission durations or permanent blocking mechanisms at a given location that could provide harmful interference to ALDs.
-This new day/night duty cycle is a very essential technical requirement.
-A Harmonised European Standard is needed to describe the possibilities how this can be implemented in the equipment.
+This new day/night duty cycle is an essential technical requirement.
+A Harmonised European Standard is needed to describe the possibilities of how this can be implemented in the equipment.

 Future work on sharing in this band should concentrate on means of sharing on a basis other than duty cycle alone and day/night sharing such as frequency re-use on a geographic basis by means of a database.
-Asset tracking and tracing equipment are used for tracing and tracking of goods, leading to their recovery, consisting in general of a radio transmitter placed on the item to be protected and a receiver and may also include an alarm.
+One possible sharing application for consideration is asset tracking and tracing equipment which are used for tracing and tracking of goods, leading to their recovery, consisting in general of a radio transmitter placed on the item to be protected and a receiver and may also include an alarm.
 Typical transmitter duty cycles for such systems are in the range up to 1%.
 Such systems need a predictable sharing environment.

-One possibility which allows greater flexibility is seen to provide improved sharing rules in Harmonised European Standards.
+One possibility which allows greater flexibility is to provide improved sharing rules in Harmonised European Standards.
 So far, no specific harmonised standard exists for asset tracking and tracing systems covering the art.
 3.2 RTTE requirements and these systems often comply with the generic harmonised standard ETSI EN 300 220-2 [30].
 I.e. this entry from 2005/928/EC [4] is proposed to be included in the EC Decision for SRD as non-specific SRD entry.

 Non-specific industrial applications in the 2446-2454 MHz range